Here's how to enjoy the Super Bowl, even if you don't follow football

 In case you haven't been following: The Super Bowl is upon us.

-This Sunday, the Los Angeles Rams will take on the Cincinnati Bengals in Super Bowl 56 at SoFi stadium in Inglewood, Calif.
+The Los Angeles Rams take on the Cincinnati Bengals in Super Bowl 56 at SoFi stadium in Inglewood, Calif.

 It's OK if this is news to you, especially if you're not from Los Angeles or Cincinnati (and even if you are from Los Angeles or Cincinnati).
 After all, this is the first time that the Super Bowl is taking place during the Olympics.